Physician Assistant Studies (M.S.)

 These can include:

 - Academic experience including: a) previous college curriculum difficulty, institution, cumulative grades, science course grades and graduate study, b) academic patterns such as most recent academic performance, credit load, withdrawals and incomplete courses.
-The Physician Assistant Studies Program requires a cumulative total GPA of 3.25 and a science-only GPA of 3.25 for admission; both criteria must be met to be considered for admission.
-Once admitted, the graduate school requires the maintenance of an overall GPA of 3.00.
+The physician assistant studies program requires a cumulative total GPA of 3.25 and a science GPA of 3.25 for admission; both criteria must be met to be considered for admission.

 - A personal essay that examines written communication skills, knowledge of the PA profession and motivation for the profession.